setap5d/rtd/docs/source/Usage/req3.rst

 The user will then be able to upload the image to the database with the designated button (The upload button must be used otherwise the image will not be saved).

-Team members will be able to view stored data.
+Users will be able to view stored data.
 ----------------------------------------------

-Team members will be able to change stored data upon visiting the profile page.
+Users will be able to change stored data upon visiting the profile page.
 -------------------------------------------------------------------------------

 As seen above, the user will be able to change their name, email, skills, profile picture, and phone number through the profile screen.